AdamL103/Text-Encoder-and-Decoder/README.md

 # Text-Encoder-and-Decoder
-A program that encodes an input .txt file by rotating the ASCII bits of each character, and can decode by reversing the rotation.
+A collaborative program in C. A program that encodes an input .txt file by rotating the ASCII bits of each character, and can decode by reversing the rotation.

 Example usage in Linux: